ansys/pyansys-dev-guide/doc/source/content_writing/index.rst

 ===============

 Earlier sections of this guide are written primarily for PyAnsys developers by PyAnsys developers.
-This section is written specifically for anyone who is contributing new content or revising existing content in the documentation for a PyAnsys library.
+This section is written for anyone who wants to contributing new or revise existing content in the documentation for a PyAnsys library.
 The goal is to provide content contributors with the information that they need to write clear, consistent, effective, and user-friendly content in the order in which they need to know it.